YPBConnectPlatform/ypb_machine_learning/README.md

  - Using the following AMI: Deep Learning AMI (Ubuntu) Version 20.0 (ami-0c9ae74667b049f59)
  - Using the conda environment listed in dermAIenv.yml

- # Install
+ # "Cold" Install
  Here I follow along with https://aws.amazon.com/blogs/machine-learning/scalable-multi-node-training-with-tensorflow/
+ - Create an S3 bucket to store the image sets we'll be using (I call mine derm-ai-dataset).
  - Start an AWS p2.xlarge (or .8xlarge or .16xlarge) instance using the AMI mentioned.
-Make sure that you have at least 100 GB of storage and that port 8888 is accessible in your security group (Jupyter notebooks use port 8888 by default).
+Make sure that port 8888 is accessible in your security group (Jupyter notebooks use port 8888 by default).
 This instance will be used to download the image sets.
 - Make sure that the instance you start has at least 200 GB of space and 10,000 IOPS -- you should use the Provisioned IOPS SSD (io1) choice for drive.
+- Make sure that you have an IAM role for EC2 with policy AmazonS3FullAccess, and that it is attached to the running EC2 instance.
  - Run the following code to get everything started up.
  ```
 cd /home/ubuntu
 git clone https://github.com/paulbisso/ISIC2017_with_optimization
-mv ISIC2017_with_optimization/startup.sh startup.sh
+mv ISIC2017_with_optimization/startup_cold.sh startup_cold.sh
-chmod +x startup.sh
+chmod +x startup_cold.sh
-./startup.sh
-tmux
+./startup_cold.sh
 ```
 - In the new terminal window, run:
 ```